Aguja Mermoz - Northwest face

 3. Hypermermoz

-Maurizio Giordani and Aldo Levitti (Italy), 16/12/1996, to the junction with the north ridge.
-Maciej Ciesielski and Jakub Radziejowski (Poland), 7/2/2004, to the summit.
+Maurizio Giordani and Aldo Levitti (IT), 16/12/1996, to the junction with the Argentina (150m from the top).
+Maciej Ciesielski and Jakub Radziejowski (PL), 7/2/2004, to the summit (with variation).

 History.
 The climb was done in a one day from Piedra del Fraile.
 Aldo Levitti is a well know climber in the Dolomites, where he has named a lot of his new routes by prefixing the name Hyper to the name of the peak (e.g. Hyperscotoni on the Cima Scotoni).
-The first ascentionists retreated upon reaching the Argentine route in the north ridge, 150 meters below the summit.
+The first ascentionists retreated upon reaching the ruta Argentina in the north ridge, 150 meters below the summit.
 It was Polish Maciej Ciesielski and Jakub Radziejowski that in 2004 with some variations (see below) did the first ascent to the summit.
 Slovenes Tomaz Jakofcic and Grega Lacen did the first free ascent of the original line in 2006.

 Bibliography.
 High Magazine 176 p.
 76. Annales GHM 96/97 p.
 39, p.57; Pareti 3 p.
 20-21; AAJ 1997 p.
 249.